What are the other Names for this Condition? (Also known as/Synonyms)

 How is Congenital Melanocytic Nevus Treated?

 The treatment measures for Congenital Melanocytic Nevus may include:

 - The healthcare provider may choose to regularly observe the nevus/mole, to check for any atypical features (a “wait and watch” approach may be followed)

 - Topical applications and skin moisturizers may be used for itching/burning sensations, or for dry skin

 - Surgical excision and removal of the nevus: In many cases, a surgical intervention is not necessary.
 However, it may be considered in case of cosmetic reasons, or for large CMN presenting a potential risk for melanoma

-- Superficial skin lesions may be removed through laser therapy
+- Some superficial skin lesions may be removed through laser therapy

-- The benign nevus can also be excised through electrocautery surgical procedure
+- Benign nevi can also be excised through surgical procedures

 - Psychological therapy to handle anxiety and stress